Tuesday, July 03, 2018

 6 banks of panels make up the 75.6 kW system

-A team member from Australian Wind and Solar pointing out progress to South Gippsland Water’s Justine Tile, Project Engineer.
+A contractor pointing out progress to South Gippsland Water’s Justine Tile, Project Engineer.